Rate this page:

 If your account should belong to a particular Marketplace Partner but doesn't, ask somebody on the account to add you.

-A Marketplace partner can add contacts to their account defining who can access specific parts of the app management.
-An admin from MP can access all the app management capability with others have access to specific capabilities like - creating promotions, managing price etc.
+A Marketplace Partner can add contacts to their account, defining who can access specific parts of the app management.
+An admin can access all app management capabilities, while others have access to specific capabilities, like creating promotions, managing price etc.

-For Atlassian teams to reach out to Marketplace partners, say for processing refunds or looking for partnership to run campaigns or to reach out for security related issues or to conduct closed beta programs, there is no easy way to know who to reach out to and reaching out to all the contacts is not feasible.
+When Atlassian reach out to Marketplace Partners, say for processing refunds, or to reach out for security related issues, or to conduct closed beta programs, it's not possible to reach out to all contacts.
+Therefore you must add roles to your contacts.

 Primary Contact - the go-to person/people/account to contact regarding any of the concerned areas

 Support Contact - the senior support figure to be contacted in relation to existing support cases customers have with the partner if escalated to Atlassian

 Licensing/Finance Contact - person/people/account who can be contacted for licensing/payment queries or etc

 Security - person/people/account who can be reached quickly when security incidents are reported/point of contact for all security-based queries i.e. bug bounty program

 Marketing - person/people/account our Marketing team can connect with for joint marketing endeavors

 Engineering - person/people/account for informing of upcoming technical changes i.e. API alterations, functionality retirement etc